activefrequency/pyavatax/docs/basics.rst

 -------

 PyAvaTax uses standard python logging, with a logger called ``pyavatax.api``.
 All HTTP requests are logged at the ``INFO`` level.
 All changes that our API makes to your Document objects are logged at the ``DEBUG`` level.
 All 500 errors, or HTTP Errors (timeouts, unreachable, etc.) are logged to the ``ERROR`` level.

+You can pass your own logger to the API by using the ``logger`` keyword-arg to the instantiation of the API object.